 Since people with Hashimoto’s usually have low levels of alkaline phosphatase to begin with, they are unable to keep up with the daily endotoxin release from the normal life cycle of pathogenic bacteria, let alone the massive amounts released when bacteria start dying off at a fast rate.

 That said, most probiotics in health food stores have maintenance doses of beneficial bacteria- doses that are too low to heal and make an impact on intestinal flora.

-A super-extensive high-potency probiotic may contain 10 billion CFUs per capsule, while the minimal therapeutic dose for changing the gut flora is 60 billion CFUs.
+A super-extensive, high-potency probiotic supplement may contain 10 billion CFUs per capsule, while the minimal therapeutic dose for changing the gut flora is 60 billion CFUs.

 For adults, we advise starting with a 10 billion CFU dose and increasing every few days until die-off is seen.